Overview

 Who has access to GP data submissions?

-While the benchmark allows for flexible and tailored data cuts, no individual portfolio companies will be able to be identified.
-No data is shown in the benchmark when the sample size drops below seven (as agreed upon with the Steering Committee) for any data cut.
+While the benchmark allows for flexible and tailored data cuts, no individual portfolio companies (or individuals connected with the portfolio companies) will be able to be identified.
+No data is shown in the benchmark when the sample size drops below ten (as agreed upon with the Steering Committee) for any data cut.

 Who has access to the benchmark?